-- The addition of chickens and miniature Kunekune pigs to provide a natural form of pest control.
+- The addition of chickens to provide a natural form of pest control.

-- Production and application of over 40,000 tonnes of compost per annum.
-Combining landfill waste from other industries, such as bark, mussel shells and seaweed, with Seaview’s own grape marc has not only improved soil fertility and water retention (thereby minimising irrigation), but also reduced the need for other fertilisers.
+- Production and application of over 15,000 tonnes of compost per annum.
+Using Seaview’s own grape marc in the homemade compost has not only improved soil fertility and water retention (thereby minimising irrigation), but also reduced grape marc waste and the need for other fertilisers.

-- Full on-site recycling of the by-products, such as waste water, grape marc and diatomaceous earth.
+- On-site recycling of the by-products, such as grape marc.

 - Cartons 93%